Andamio Logo

 • Join qualified projects (meet requirements)

-• Launch their own projects (become a project creator)
+• Launch their own projects (become a project owner)

 No gatekeepers, just verifiable requirements and transparent processes.